 We can help distribute property, including:

 At Roupas Law Firm, PLLC, our attorneys can answer all of your property division questions.
-We also understand how to practice family law in Guilford, Rockingham, Randolph, Forsyth and Alamance counties' courts, in addition to providing services throughout all of North Carolina.
+We also understand how to practice family law in Guilford, Alamance, Rockingham, Randolph, and Forsyth counties' courts, in addition to providing services throughout all of North Carolina.

-Contact us online or call us at 336-272-7272 to schedule a free initial consultation and learn more about your legal options.
+Contact us online or call us at 336-272-7272 to schedule a consultation and learn more about your legal options.